These articles focus on particular aspects of Anthony Burgess’s life and work, including his biography, novels, music, films, and religious beliefs.

 His prolific literary output as a novelist began at this time, as he sought to provide for his prospective widow.
 By the end of 1962 he had published seven novels, including The Doctor is Sick, The Worm and the Ring, A Clockwork Orange and The Wanting Seed.
 Working collaboratively with Lynne, he translated three novels from French .
 He also adopted another pen-name, publishing two novels, One Hand Clapping (1961) and Inside Mr Enderby (1963), as Joseph Kell.
 His work as a literary journalist, and as a frequent contributor to television and radio programmes, began in 1961.
 It was clear that Burgess was no longer dying.

-The following decade was prolific, with Burgess publishing another five novels before 1970, as well as a variety of critical works, including his shortened edition of James Joyce’s Finnegans Wake; it may have been around this time that he also wrote a shortened edition of Ulysses, now lost.
-Lynne died from liver failure in March 1968.
+The following decade was prolific, with Burgess publishing another five novels before 1970, as well as a variety of critical works, including his shortened edition of James Joyce’s Finnegans Wake.
+Around this time he also worked on an abridged edition of Ulysses.
+After a long illness, Lynne died from liver failure in March 1968.

 Burgess’s most substantial novel, Earthly Powers, was published to international acclaim in 1980.
 George Steiner wrote in the New Yorker: ‘The whole landscape is the brighter for Earthly Powers, a feat of imaginative breadth and intelligence which lifts fiction high.’
 Earthly Powers was awarded the Charles Baudelaire Prize and the Prix du Meilleur Livre Etranger in France in 1981.